 One study out of Princeton discovered a clever way to humanize someone.
 Researchers found that when participants imagined a person enjoying a particular vegetable, they were able to recognize that person as human.

 I invite you to try this with someone who creates tension or frustration in your life.
-Imagine sharing asparagus or sweet corn with your least favorite political figure, and see if anything shifts.
+Imagine sharing asparagus or sweet corn with your least favorite political figure or someone whose values don’t align with yours, and see if anything shifts.

 3. Try a Loving-kindness Meditation

-Consider meditation to be like brain training.
+Consider meditation as brain training.
 Just like an Olympic athlete may use visualization techniques to improve his or her performance, you can use meditation to improve your empathy breadth.
-By visualizing compassion for friends, strangers, and “enemies,” you may be more likely to see all people as human and worthy of compassion.
+By visualizing compassion for friends, strangers, and people who challenge you, you may be more likely to see all people as human and worthy of compassion.

 4. Don’t Forget Yourself